crohr/crohr.github.com/about/cv-for-print.md

     * **NowFashion** - Finished/Restarted the development of central features of the website (Rails4) in two weeks, in time for the Fashion Week events, after it was delayed for more than a year by an outsourced team.
 Real-time updates (WebSockets / Pusher), simplified administration (ActiveAdmin), batch upload and photo processing (Sidekiq), hosted on Amazon EC2 and S3.

-    * **Dexem SA** (8 months) - Design and implementation of new features on RubyOnRails projects.
+    * **Dexem SA** (8 months) - Designed and implementated new features for the company's RubyOnRails projects.
 Improved the development process of the team: new bug tracker, switch from SVN to Git, addition of unit, integration, and acceptance tests to the main application (IVR management), installation of a Jenkins server for continuous integration and deployment.
 Migration of legacy Rails apps (Rails2.0.2, Ruby1.8.6) to more recent versions of Rails and Ruby. *Ruby 1.8.6/1.8.7/1.9.3, Rails 2.0.2/2.3.x/3.x, MySQL, jQuery, Bootstrap, RSpec, Capybara, Selenium, Vagrant, Puppet, Jenkins*.

     * **ReverbHQ** (3 months) - Consulting work for various clients of the Agency.
 Developed a shopping website for one of the main school photographers in Canada (thousands of clients). *Ruby, Rails 3.x, PostgreSQL, jQuery, Resque, ImageMagick*.

     * **Dimelo SA** (1.5 month) - Implemented the Badgeville gamification features for an in-house CRM tool, comprising of three different interconnected apps. *Ruby, Rails 2.3.x, MySQL, jQuery, Badgeville API*.

-    * **Groupe ACP** - 2 weeks training of a technical drawer to use the [Sketch'Up Ruby API](http://www.sketchup.com/intl/en/developer/) to automate common tasks in construction design.
+    * **Groupe ACP** - 2 weeks training of a technical drawer to use the Sketch'Up Ruby API to automate common tasks in construction design.

-* 2008-2012: Research engineer at **Inria** (<http://inria.fr>) in Rennes,
+* 2008-2012: Research engineer at **Inria** (<http://www.inria.fr>) in Rennes,
 France.

-    Worked on RESTful API design, User Interface design (*jQuery*, *jQuery Mobile*, *d3.js*), Core Ruby backends (*RubyOnRails/Sinatra*), Monitoring, Identity management and federation (LDAP), and client tool developments for Grid'5000 and BonFIRE cloud APIs.
+    Led the work on RESTful API design, User Interface design (*jQuery*, *jQuery Mobile*, *d3.js*), Core Ruby backends (*RubyOnRails/Sinatra*), user monitoring, identity management and federation (LDAP), and client tool developments for Grid'5000 and BonFIRE cloud APIs.
 Also contributed major parts of the user and technical documentation.
 Grid'5000 is the leading research platform in parallel and distributed systems in France and Europe.
 BonFIRE is a European